AI4Finance-Foundation/ElegantRL/README.md

 Please check out the [OpenAI Spinning Up](https://spinningup.openai.com/en/latest/) for the algorithms.

 It is a beta version.
-The part of single-agent DRL has been finished.
+The part of single-agent DRL has been done.
-After I finish the part of multi-agent, I will officially release it.
+After including the part of multi-agents, we will officially release it.
-Also you can find Multi-agent in folder 'BetaWarning'.
+Also you can find the current implementation of Multi-agent in the folder 'BetaWarning'.

 Interested users can check more details ↓ (written in Chinese).